PostState/About_PostState/Participants_of_PostState.md

 The list of rights, interests and obligations of Citizens can change and be supplemented over time, based on the interests of Citizens, and by the will of Citizens

-# GOVERNORS
+# ACTORS
 ## Participation in the Decentralized Governance of the Poststate

 The Decentralized Digital Poststate must be run by Citizens!

-To implement Decentralized Governance in the PS, there is a Posthuman Governance Token ($PHMN)
+To implement Decentralized Governance in the PS, there is a Governance Token ($VOTE)

-You can read more about the $PHMN governance token ​here
+You can read more about the $VOTE governance token ​here

-Any Citizen who expresses a desire to become a Governor can take part in the Poststate Governance
+Any Citizen who expresses a desire to become a Actor can take part in the Poststate Governance

-Only a Citizen can receive the status of a Governor
+Only a Citizen can receive the status of a Actor

-The status of a Governor can be obtained solely by one’s own will, and no one can force a Citizen to become a Governor
+The status of a Actor can be obtained solely by one’s own will, and no one can force a Citizen to become a Actor

-The status of a Governor gives the Citizen additional functionality that is not available to the Citizen and the User, but at the same time the Governor takes on additional responsibilities that Citizens and Users don’t have
+The status of a Actor gives the Citizen additional functionality that is not available to the Citizen and the User, but at the same time the Actor takes on additional responsibilities that Citizens and Users don’t have

 In classical states, the Government tries to find out as much information as possible about Citizens, which violates the right to Citizens’ Privacy.
 At the same time, Citizens don’t have information about people who are in the Government, despite the fact that the Government is a public institution.